websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/understanding-module-projects.md

 The interface's [`@ProviderType`](https://docs.osgi.org/javadoc/osgi.annotation/7.0.0/org/osgi/annotation/versioning/ProviderType.html) annotation tells the service registry that anything implementing the interface is a provider.
 The interface's one method asks for a `String` and doesn't return anything.

 That's it!
-As you can see, creating modules is not very different from creating other Java projects.
+As you can see, creating modules is the same as creating other Java projects, with some added configuration.

 ### Examine the Provider (Service)

 An interface only defines an API; to do something, it must be implemented.
-This is what the provider module is for.
-Here's what a provider module for the Greeting API looks like:
+This is what the provider module does.
+Here's its structure:

 ```
 j1h1-service